statisticalbiotechnology/dsbook/dsbook/unsupervised/VAEofCarcinomas.md

 +++ {"id": "r6WhJwTDdZIz"}

-Here we see a quite good, but not perfect separation of the patients based on two latent variables.
+Here we see a good, but not perfect, separation of the patients based on two latent variables.

 ## Using the Decoder for generating example data

-Furter, we can use the network to generate "typical" expression profiles.
-We have marked the means of each sample with black triangles.
-We will now take these mean values of each patient group and use them as representation of each cancer type, and feed these two values for each patient group to the VAE's decoder.
+Further, we can use the network to generate "typical" expression profiles.
+We have marked the means of each sample group with black triangles.
+We will now take the mean latent vectors of each patient group and feed these values to the VAE's decoder.

 ```{code-cell} ipython3
 :id: zVFzjS1bdZI0